dan2-ux/2_pi_5_2_can_bus_fd_neo_pixel/README.md

   sudo ifconfig can0 txqueuelen 65536
 </pre>

-**Warning**: if your sending can pi 5 is running unfamiliar linux distro then that pi 5 only need to execute the code above to define bitrate for can0.
+**Warning**: if your sending can pi 5 is running unfamiliar linux distro then that pi 5 then you only need to execute the code above to define bitrate for can0, no need to do step 1 and step 2 on that pi 5.

 ### Step 4:
 Testing if you receive can signals